forestgrape/coronavirus/index.md

 ## Introduction to Viruses

+> The definition given here

-> <span id='form-of-life'> A *form of life* in a given environment is a thing that can reproduce itself in this enviroment, is able to memorize patterns of behaviour and pass this memories to its progeny.
+> <span id='form-of-life'> A *form of life* in a given environment is an identifiable  thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
+These are called progeny or the next generation.

+In other words, a form of live has memorized environment interactions pass rough copies of those memories to the next generation.

+All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins, which catalyze interactions in watery solutions.

+The simplest forms of life are:
+> *Viroids* are pieces of RNA able catalyze self reproduction.

+All other forms of life also encode enzymes made of proteins:
+> *Proteins* are chains of amino acids linked together.

+> *Ribosomes* read positive sense RNA and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
+This process is called *translation*.

+7 forms of how ot store the interaction patterns have evolved:
+* Double strand DNA
+* Single-strand DNA
+* DNA-RNA reverse transcribing
+* Double strand RNA
+* Single strand RNA, - sense
+* Single strand RNA, + sense
+* piecewise DNA

+Nearly all forms of life are dependent on other forms of life in one way or another.
+Mostly they need substances for their metabolism which are only produced by other forms of life.
+Many forms of life are dependent on forms of energy produced by other forms.
+Some forms of life are dependent on enzymes provided by other forms of life:
-> <span id='virus'> A *virus* is a form of life, that can't produce the complete machinery for its replication process i.e. natural viruses can't produce all proteins needed for the replication process. [in work]</span>
+> <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication process.
+However viruses are diverse and span all known forms of life on earth[in work]</span>

 So viruses need to use other forms of life to have a complete metabolism.
 Nearly all forms of life on today's earth are cell based.